‘Freedom day’

 A sunflower lanyard from the hidden disability scheme

-Masks are a struggle for some disabled people too, they’re claustrophobic for people with anxiety, can be difficult for people with sensory issues and can make communication hard for people who lip read.
+Masks are a struggle for some disabled people, too.
+They’re claustrophobic for people with anxiety, can be difficult for people with sensory issues and can make communication hard for people who lip-read.

-There are many ways in which the pandemic is harder for disabled people than non disabled people especially struggles around accessibility and the easing of lockdown restrictions keeps bringing more challenges.
+There are many ways in which the pandemic is harder for disabled people than non disabled people, especially struggles around accessibility, and the easing of lockdown restrictions keeps bringing more challenges.

 Website Powered by WordPress.com.